| FRANKIE SUMATRA’S TOP 20 MODERN

 lounge music par excellence.
 The perfect soundtrack for cocktails, dancing

+and romancing.
 I had the good fortune to see this superb band play live at one of their

 regular haunts "The Top of the Mark" in San Francisco a while